OlivierLD/raspberry-coffee/NMEA.multiplexer/README.md

   - Needs some cleanup...

 ## Remote access
-Remote access is not a problem on any Raspberry PI, `ssh` does the trick.
+Remote access is not a problem on any Raspberry Pi, `ssh` does the trick.
 It can even be done from phone or other small devices.
 For example, several `ssh` clients are available on Android, here is a screenshot from a phone:

 ![SSH Console](./docimages/android.ssh.png "SSH Console")

 In this kind of case, it could be a good idea to have scripts with small names...
 See `go` and `killmux`, for examples.

-The Raspberry PI can also be an hotspot, you connect to its network to be able to access the data. there is a good tutorial for that on the <a href="https://learn.adafruit.com/setting-up-a-raspberry-pi-as-a-wifi-access-point/install-software" target="adafruit">Adafruit website</a>.
+The Raspberry Pi can also be an hotspot, you connect to its network to be able to access the data. there is a good tutorial for that on the <a href="https://learn.adafruit.com/setting-up-a-raspberry-pi-as-a-wifi-access-point/install-software" target="adafruit">Adafruit website</a>.
 <a href="https://seravo.fi/2014/create-wireless-access-point-hostapd" target="seravo">This one</a> also, is worth a look.

 The definition of your network is in `/etc/hostapd/hostapd.conf`.